Visit Guinness Storehouse Dublin 2023: Tickets, Tours, and Info

 1. By Public Transport: The Storehouse is well-connected by public transportation, with several bus routes stopping nearby.
 You can take bus numbers 4, 7, 8, 10, 11, 13, 14, 15, 16, 18, 27, 29, 33, 38, 41, 46A, 46E, and 65.

-2. By Train: If you’re coming from outside of Dublin, you can take a train to Heuston or Connolly Station and then take the bus or a taxi to the Storehouse.
+2. By Train: If you’re coming from outside Dublin, you can take a train to Heuston or Connolly Station and then take the bus or a taxi to the Storehouse.

 3. By Car: If you’re driving to the Storehouse, there is a multi-story car park on James’ Street, just a short walk away from the Storehouse.